BACK TO DIRECTIVES

 The Core Principle

-A disciplined system is transparent to inspection.
+A disciplined system is entirely visible.

 Why This Fails for Most People